Efficient Learning of Locomotion Skills through the Discovery of Diverse Environmental Trajectory Generator Priors: EXPERIMENTS

 \subsection{Experimental Setup}

 We evaluate our method on the task of learning to walk forward over a variety of challenging terrains.
 We use the Unitree A1 quadruped robot and the PyBullet~\cite{coumans2016pybullet} simulator for all our experiments.
+Implementation of TGs and environment setup was adapted from open-source repositories~\cite{coumans2021_tg_github, davide2021github}.
 The state of the robot consists of the CoM base orientation, CoM base velocity, CoM base angular velocity, joint positions, joint velocities and the foot positions in the base frame.
-We do not consider any privileged information, which are often used to train robust policies in simulation~\cite{lee2020learning, kumar2021rma}
+We do not consider any privileged information, which are often used to train robust policies in simulation~\cite{lee2020learning, kumar2021rma}.

 \textbf{Environment Setup.} For our experiments, we consider 80 different environments which make up our environmental grid (as explained in Section~\ref{method_A}).
 The grid is 4x20 grid composed of four different environment types (Fig~\ref{fig:feature_fig}); slopes, stairs, uneven terrain and balance beams, where we consider a range of 20 environment encoding variations.
 The slope environment is parameterised by a steady decline and incline angle that ranges from -11.5\degree to 11.5\degree, where negative values represent walking down the slope and positive values walking up the incline.
 The stairs environment is parameterised by the step height of the stairs ranging from -0.1m to 0.1m where again both descending and ascending stair environments correspond to positive and negative values of the parameters repsectively.
 Next, the uneven terrain environment is parameterised by a maximum height variable which varies from -0.1m to 0.1m.
 The terrain is then constructed by a composition of squares with a fixed size and a random height that is sampled from a uniform distribution in the range from zero to this maximum height parameter.
 Negative values correspond to holes while positive values correspond to bumps.
 Lastly, the balance beam environments are parameterised simply by the width of the beam which varies from 0.25m to 0.75m.